You are here:

 - A dictionary activity where pupils will record any words they don’t understand in a text.
 The teacher will then be able to test the pupil on these words at the end of the week

-Sarah suggested the following activities to demonstrate mastery in writing:
+Use the following ideas for pupils to demonstrate mastery in writing:

-- Getting pupils to complete a long piece of extended writing.
+- Get pupils to complete a long piece of extended writing.
 Pupils should concentrate on making sure that tenses, word choice, and grammar and punctuation are used correctly throughout

 - The teacher could read out a short story and ask pupils to write a summary of the main points from memory